 Connective tissue makes the meat tough – the more tissue present, the tougher the meat.

-So after running the tenderizer over three of the steaks (leaving the fourth untenderized for comparison) all over (both front and back), I made up the marinade and let the steaks sit in the liquid for about 4 – 5 hours.
+So after running the tenderizer over three of the steaks (leaving the fourth untenderized for comparison) both front and back, I made up the marinade and let the steaks sit in the liquid for about 4 – 5 hours.

 Doing this doesn’t just break down the tougher fibers in the meat, but also creates little channels in the meat that help the marinade seep into the deeper layers of the steak, which in turn, makes it more flavorful after cooking!